How To Gauge Your Ears - The Ultimate Guide To Ear Stretching

 How Long Should You Wait Between Ear Stretches?

 It’s normal to get a bit impatient when you’re stretching your ears.
 You’ve probably got your heart set on a certain gauge and you might have even bought the jewelry for it already, so you’re eager to get there.
-But it’s important to wait and take your time.
+Nevertheless, it’s important to wait and take your time.

 Stretching too quickly doesn’t give your earlobes enough time to properly heal.
 Not only could that lead to tearing and other complications (including infections), it can also prevent your earlobe from closing back up if you ever want it to in the future.